ytsaurus/ytsaurus/yt/docs/README.md

 #### How to Set Links Between the Documents Located in the `_includes` Folder?

-When adding a link in a document that is located in the `_includes` folder, keep the following in mind:
+For documents located in the `_includes` folder, consider the following when adding links:

-- A link path should be set relativelly to the document located in the `_includes` folder, but not in the original one.
+- A link path should be set relativelly to the document located in the `_includes` folder, but not in the original folder.
 What is original folder, see the example below.
-- A link should always refer to the document located in the original folder, but not in the `_includes`.
-You should never link to the `_includes` folder.
+- You should never link to the `_includes` folder.
+A link should always refer to the document located in the original folder.

 For an example, take a look at the [Query Tracker](https://ytsaurus.tech/docs/en/user-guide/query-tracker) article.
 Its source is stored in the [en/user-guide/query-tracker.md](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/query-tracker.md) file: